Fletcher Aviation: History

 The initial aim of the company was to produce a wooden basic trainer aircraft (the FBT-2) that Wendell had designed, but despite brief interest by the Army in the type to use as a target drone, nothing came of this aircraft.
 After relocating to Rosemead, California, later projects involved a family of related designs, including the FU-24 agricultural aircraft of which 296 were produced in New Zealand with many still operating today.

 During the Korean War the company purchased Rosemead Airport from Bob and Jack Heasley.
 The roughly triangular property is located south of the 10 freeway, although the airport pre-dates the freeway.
 The property extended from Rosemead Boulevard on the west to the Rio Hondo river basin on the south and east.

 In 1953, the same year the FU-24 debuted, they also produced a prototype amphibious vehicle known as the Fletcher Flair.
 The vehicle was powered by a 4-cylinder Porsche 356 drivetrain, modified to make it a four-wheel drive.
 The company hoped to sell the vehicle to the US Army but the vehicle performed poorly in the water and the Army passed.

 Purchased by AJ Industries, it changed its name to Flair Aviation in 1960, and produced aircraft fuelling equipment, including drop tanks and hose reels for inflight refuelling.
 Moved to El Monte, California, its name was changed back to Fletcher and then Sargent Fletcher in 1964 before abandoning aircraft manufacturing in 1966, with rights to the FU-24 going to Pacific Aerospace.
 Sargent Fletcher was purchased by Cobham plc in 1994.

-Motor racing sponsorship

-For the 1954 Carrera Panamericana, Huschke von Hanstein, Press Officer and Racing Director at Porsche, presented Hans Herrmann's Porsche 550 Spyder with a very special decoration with sponsorships that would change, until today, the history of sports sponsorship.
-Fletcher Aviation was a principal one.